deficollective/defiscan/src/content/protocols/venus-protocol.md

 ## Upgrade Process

-The upgrade process for the Venus Protocol is comprehensive and managed entirely by on-chain governance.
+The upgrade process for the Venus Protocol is comprehensive and managed entirely by onchain governance.
 The upgrade process can be split into two distinct categories: parameter changes and contract logic upgrades.

 ### Parameter Changes
 Parameter changes are executed by calling privileged functions on various protocol contracts.
 Control over these functions is managed through a multi-layered permissions structure: